HugoIngelsson/cse15l-lab-reports/Lab Report 5/lab_report_5.md

 ```

 Turns out that when I was running the bash script from my "src" directory, it couldn't find a "lib" directory within it.
 What I needed to do was change my CPATH to put "../" before "lib" so that it went back a level to where the "lib" directory exists.

+---
+### Setup Description
+This is a description of the setup needed to achieve this bug and then fix it.

+File structure:
+root
+    L--lib
+        L--hamcrest-core-1.3.jar
+        L--junit-4.13.2.jar
+    L--src
+        L--Main.java
+        L--MainTester.java
+        L--test.sh